 2023

-Z. Ben Meriem, T. Mateo ... and Delarue, Morgan.
-An easy-to-use microfluidic mechano-chemostat for tissues and organisms reveals that confined growth is accompanied with increased macromolecular crowding. bioRxiv (2023).Conventional culture conditions are oftentimes insufficient to study tissues, organisms, or 3D multicellular assemblies.
+Conventional culture conditions are oftentimes insufficient to study tissues, organisms, or 3D multicellular assemblies.
 They lack both dynamic chemical and mechanical control over the microenvironment.
-While specific microfluidic devices have been developed to address chemical control, they are often hard to use and do not allow the control of compressive forces.
-Here, we present a set of microfluidic devices which all rely on the use of sliding elements consisting of microfabricated rods that can be inserted inside a microfluidic device.
-Sliding elements enable the creation of reconfigurable sealed culture chambers for the study of whole organisms or model micro-tissues.
+While specific microfluidic devices have been developed to address chemical control, they often do not allow the control of compressive forces emerging when cells proliferate in a confined environment.
+Here, we present a generic microfluidic device to control both chemical and mechanical compressive forces.
+This device relies on the use of sliding elements consisting of microfabricated rods that can be inserted inside a microfluidic device.
+Sliding elements enable the creation of reconfigurable closed culture chambers for the study of whole organisms or model micro-tissues.
 By confining the micro-tissues, we studied the biophysical impact of growth-induced pressure and showed that this mechanical stress is associated with an increase in macromolecular crowding, shedding light on this understudied type of mechanical stress.
-Our mechano-chemostat is an easy-to-use microfluidic device that allows the long-term culture of biological samples and can be used to study both the impact of specific conditions as well as the consequences of mechanical compression. (view pdf)
+Our mechano-chemostat allows the long-term culture of biological samples and can be used to study both the impact of specific conditions as well as the consequences of mechanical compression. (view pdf)

 2022